 Menu Description

 Enable Latches CC When set ON, car call security enable input latches a car

 call

 Fan & Light Timer Sets the time the car may be idle before its fan and light

 output is turned off.
 If a longer timer is needed, the extended

 fan and light timer should be used instead.
 Units are in

 seconds.

 Ext.
 Fan Timer Extended fan and light timer

 Car to Lobby Flr Sets the floor the car moves to when the car to lobby input

 is activated.
 This value is zero based.

 Arrival Update Time Sets the time before arriving at a floor to update arrival

 lantern outputs.
 If set to zero, arrival outputs updates when

 doors begin to open.
 Units are in seconds.

 Parking Parking options

 OOS Car out of service options

 En.
-3 Digit PI Enables 3-digit PI
+3 Digit Pl Enables 3-digit PI

 Payment Passcode Controller passcode

 Lockout Passcode Sets the screen lockout code which restricts access to

 allowed elevator personnel

 Dir.
 Counter Limit Sets a limit on the number of trips done in the opposite

 direction.
 Once it is exceeded, the car will go into OOS

 Mode.

 Dir.
 Change Delay Sets the time to delay car direction changes.
 Allows time for

 passengers to enter their car calls.
 Units are in 1 second

 counts.

 Default Parameter default options

 Parking

 GUI Parking Enable GUI parking

 Parking Timer (1 sec) Sets the time it takes before an idle car is parked.
 If set to

 zero, parking is disabled.

 Parking Floor Floor the car parks at

 Parking Door Open Enables parking with doors open

-008
+OOS

 Disable OOS Disables the controller from going out of service due to

 reoccurring faults

 Hourly Fault Limit Sets the number of faults allowed within a 1-hour window

 before the car goes out of service.
 If the car goes out of

 service, it remains out of service until the hour window

 elapses.

+Menu Description

-Menu Description Max Starts Per Minute Specifies how many times the car may attempt to start a run in automatic operation during a 1-minute window.
-If the controller attempts additional runs, the car goes out of service until the real-time clock increments to the next minute.
+Max Starts Per Minute Specifies how many times the car may attempt to start a run in automatic operation during a 1-minute window.
+If the controller attempts additional runs, the car goes out of service until the real-time clock increments to the next

+minute.
 Set this parameter to zero to disable the feature.

-Disable PI OOS When set ON, OOS does not flash on the PI when the car is out of group Default Default Floors Default learned floor values Default S-Curve Default Digital S-curve Technology TM (U.S. Patent Pending) values Default Run Timers Default Run Timer values Default I/O Default inputs and outputs Default Factory Restore all parameters to factory settings Default FRAM Set ON to default the FRAM chip.
-This option is self- resetting.
-This clears fault/alarm logs, latched faults, emergency bits and run counter.
+Disable PI OOS When set ON, OOS does not flash on the PI when the car is

+out of group

+Default

+Default Floors Default learned floor values

+Default Run Timers Default Run Timer values

+Default I/O Default inputs and outputs

+Default Factory Restore all parameters to factory settings

 Default Other Defaults all miscellaneous values

-Figure 38: Setup - Load Weigher and Group Setup Menus
+Figure 38: Setup - Group Setup Menus

-The table below lists the Setup - Load Weigher and Group Setup menu structures.
+The table below lists the Setup - Group Setup menu structures.